stal-ix/stal-ix.github.io/KERNEL.md

 ...
 ```

-The last column - a list of modules that we need.
+The last column is a list of modules we need.
 Write them down.

-Next, we need to prepare a directory with kernel sources for which we are building a config.
+Next, we need to prepare a directory with the kernel sources for which we are building a config.
 Let's say we want to use kernel 6.0:

 ```shell
 ix# mkdir kernel